retaildevcrews/k6labs/labs/in-dev-container/README.md

 Typically, VU code is inside the `default` function, VU code runs over and over through the test duration from start to end in sequence.
 Once the VU reaches the end of the function, it loops back to the start and executes the code all over.

 When creating new load test, usually the first step is to define [HTTP requests](https://k6.io/docs/using-k6/http-requests/) to test and validate endpoints.
-In this case, VU code makes a series of Get HTTP requests, and performs a check to validate the reponse.
+In this case, VU code makes a series of Get HTTP requests, and performs a check to validate the response.

-For instance we could check for one or more conditions at the time such as:
+For instance, we could check for one or more conditions at the time such as:

 - HTTP response code
 - Text in the response body
 - Response body size

-Check definitions can be labeled so when the script includes checks, the summary report shows what type of `check` and how many passed or failed
+Check definitions can be labeled so when the script includes checks, the summary report shows what type of `check` and how many passed or failed.

 ![Script Sample File](images/javascript-checks.png)